-15 Merchant Errors That Can Cause Chargebacks
+20 Simple Merchant Errors That May Cause Chargebacks & How to Resolve Them

 It’s true; like most merchants, you might assume that criminal fraud is the greatest chargeback threat facing your business.
 However, research shows that merchant missteps account for 20-40% of all chargebacks issued.